|Genres:||Strategy / Artillery Game|

 |Game Modes:||Singleplayer / Multiplayer|

 It’s hard to describe the Worms series to someone without getting strange looks.
-Sure, these are, in fact, some of the greatest turn-based action games in existence, full of gratuitously over-the-top yet somehow endearing violence and terrific multiplayer.
-People just don’t associate greatness with a game that revolves around teams of heavily armed worms taking turns blowing the living hell out of each other.
-It’s seemingly kiddy-oriented when in fact it is quite a cerebral, strategic experience.
-It’s also damn fun!
+They might look infantile, but these are some of the greatest turn-based action games, flawlessly merging silly violence with tactical gameplay.
+Some just can’t seem to associate greatness with a game that revolves around teams of heavily armed worms taking turns blowing the living hell out of each other.
+It’s seemingly kiddy-oriented when in fact it is quite a cerebral, strategic experience that plays a lot like chess… with bazookas.

 The 3D battlefields offer a lot more mobility than the old 2D ones, but whether that’s actually a good thing is debatable.
 Simply maneuvering the fields feels like participating in a turn-based platform game, where you have to jump across watery gaps, swing from ninja ropes, and use jet packs to reach higher or lower levels.
 You can even super jump, all of which lends a somewhat different, though still engaging, feel to the overall game in comparison to its predecessors.
 It also suggests that a Mario-style game involving bazooka- and baseball bat-toting annelids would be really swell.

-As usual, Worms 3D offers an incredible array of weaponry available for worm-on-worm action: homing missiles, exploding sheep, holy hand grenades, machine guns, kung fu punches, TNT, napalm air strikes, and plenty more await the eager digger.
-Aiming takes a bit more effort than it did in the 2D days, however.
+As usual, Worms 3D offers an incredible array of weaponry available for worm-on-worm action: homing missiles, exploding sheep, holy hand grenades, machine guns, kung fu punches, TNT, napalm air strikes, and plenty more.
+Aiming takes some effort than it did in the 2D days of Worms 2, however.
 Most of the time, you’re forced to switch to a first-person view, or use the map, to get the shot.
 Certain weapons—especially the homing missile—are a royal pain to aim effectively.
-As always, things like wind direction and gravity affect projectiles.
+As always, things like wind direction and gravity affect projectile direction.

 The controls, however, are far more complicated and also not as smooth as it was in the olden times.
 The learning curve of mastering movement, aiming, camera, and weapon controls is steep, and you need to develop masterful aiming skills to get through the endless array of pre-made and entirely random battles and missions the game throws at you.
 This makes Worms 3D more annoying to learn than, say, Worms 2.
 The terrain is completely destructible, with explosions leaving huge craters and throwing little worms around – part of the fun is still blasting an arena into tiny bits.
 But the terrain textures are woefully washed out and primitive-looking.